ezioeg/mymovie-app/README.md

 ## 🎬 MyMovie App
 Mobile application developed with React Native CLI.
-It replicates a basic version of Netflix and consumes content from The Movie Database (TMDB) API.
+It replicates a basic version of Netflix and consumes content from [The Movie Database (TMDB) REST API](https://www.themoviedb.org/documentation/api).

 ### Features
 - **Home**